MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/guidelines-for-optical-zoom.md

 ---
-Description: This topic describes Windows zooming and resizing elements and provides user experience guidelines for using these interaction mechanisms in your apps.
+description: This topic describes Windows zooming and resizing elements and provides user experience guidelines for using these interaction mechanisms in your apps.
 title: Guidelines for optical zoom and resizing ms.assetid: 51a0007c-8a5d-4c44-ac9f-bbbf092b8a00
 label: Optical zoom and resizing